 Your initial response might be to reduce input costs by finding a cheaper supplement.
 But have you ever stopped to think about what kind of long-term effect that could have on your cattle herd?

 Many ranchers judge cattle supplements by their upfront cost, which is completely understandable.
 But what makes some supplements have that higher upfront cost?
 Riomax®, for example, is 2-3 times more expensive than many other products like it on the market.
 Because of this, we get asked nearly every day, why is Riomax® so expensive?

-The interesting thing is, the dairy and feedlot industries have been analyzing their cost per head per day for years.
-So, why shouldn’t the cow/calf industry?
 We at Riomax® felt that it was our job to help you see your true cost; your cost per head per day.
 We would be doing you no favors if we only looked at upfront cost.
-As an old nutritionist once told us, cost per head per day is where the rubber meets the road.
+As that old nutritionist once told us, cost per head per day is where the rubber meets the road.